Enjoying the Parks with your Pet

 - Devil's Lake State Park has an on-leash pet swim area located near the north shore boat launch and an off-leash pet swim area near the south shore boat launch.
 A pet picnic area is on the north shore near the east bluff trailhead adjacent to the back parking lots.

 - Flambeau River State Forest has a pet picnic area at Connors Lake.

 - Governor Dodge State Park has a pet swim area next to the Cox Hollow swimming beach.
 There is also a designated pet picnic areas next to the pet swim area.

 - Governor Nelson State Park has a designated pet swim area north of the beach/picnic area.

-- Governor Thompson State Park permits pets in the Woods Lake picnic area, at the Woods Lake beach, and at Boat Landing 13 (South Bay) in the park.
+- Governor Thompson State Park permits pets in the Woods Lake picnic area and beach, and at Boat Landing 13 (South Bay) in the park.